orchest/orchest/orchest/jupyter-server/README.md

     'url': 'http://localhost:8888/'
 }
 ```
-and the networking information.
-That is `IP:port` where `IP` is the IP address of the docker container on which the process is running.
+Connect using `IP:port` where `IP` is the IP address of the docker container on which the process is
+running.

+To retrieve the connection information and achieve a graceful shutdown of the server and its running
-To achieve this, we run an extra Flask API inside the container that has the task to start the Jupyter server in a subprocess and
+kernels, we run an extra Flask API inside the container.
+This API starts the Jupyter server in a
-return its `server_info` to the process outside of the jupyter-server container.
-Additionally, the API is used to shutdown the
+subprocess and returns its `server_info` to the process outside of the `jupyter-server` container.
-Jupyter server process such that it shuts down running kernels before it shuts down the Jupyter server itself.
-This is done by
-sending a POST request to `http:localhost:8888/api/shutdown/`.
-An alternative way is to shut down the subprocess with a `SIGTERM`
+Additionally, the API gracefully shuts down the Jupyter sending by sending a POST request to
+Jupyter server process at `http:localhost:8888/api/shutdown`.
+An alternative way to gracefully shut
+down the subprocess is with a `SIGTERM`, see the example below.
 ```python
 import os
 import signal